“Likewise you younger people, submit yourselves to your elders. Yes, all of you be submissive to one another, and be clothed with humility, for

 and be clothed

-“Be clothed” is not the ordinary expression for clothing oneself.
-This is the only occurrance of this word in the New Testament.
-It comes from two words: in and tie with a knot, roll band or towel.
-It means to “engird yourselves.”
+“Be clothed” is not the common word for clothing oneself.
+This occurrence for “clothed” is the only use of this word in the New Testament.
+It comes from two words: in and tie with a knot, roll band, or towel.
+It connotes to “engird yourselves.”
+“Clothed” then means to tie clothing to oneself with a broad belt.
+Tie your attire on your mind, not your fat.
+The clothing here is humility.
+Dress with humility.
+Gird yourself with humility.

 with humility

 Humility means to have lowliness of mind.
-God wants us to obey God-ordained leadership in the local church.
-Peace in the church comes from low-mindedness toward God first, then toward each other.
-This is especially true for the suffering church.
-God wants the church to regard the coming sufferings as from His sovereign will.
-We should follow in the footsteps of Him who endured suffering (Hebrews 12:1-12).
-Leadership can orient the church toward this thinking.”Humility” is primarily that which is low, and does not rise far from the ground, lowly, humble.
-A humble person is unpretentious.
+God wants us to mind God-ordained leadership in the local church.
+Peace in the church comes from low-mindedness toward God first then toward each other.
+This attitude is especially true for the suffering church.
+God wants the church to regard the coming sufferings as from his sovereign will.
+We should follow in the footsteps of him who endured suffering (He.
+12:1-12).
+Leadership can orient the church toward this thinking.

-“Take My yoke upon you and learn from Me, for I am gentle and lowly in heart, and you will find rest for your souls.
-For My yoke is easy and My burden is light” (Matthew 11:29).
+Mt 11:29-30, “Take My yoke upon you and learn from Me, for I am gentle and lowly in heart, and you will find rest for your souls.
+30 “For My yoke is easy and My burden is light.”

-A humble person is a person oriented to grace.
+A humble person is oriented to grace.